-Term Definition three-way merge The process of combining three file revisions.
-During a three-way merge, you can identify where conflicting changes have occurred and specify how you want to resolve the conflicts. tip revision In Perforce, the head revision .
-Tip revision is a term used by some other SCM systems. trigger A script automatically invoked by the Perforce server when changelists are submitted. two-way merge The process of combining two file revisions.
-In a two-way merge, you can see differences between the files but cannot see conflicts. typemap A Perforce table in which you assign Perforce file types to files. user The identifier that Perforce uses to determine who is performing an operation. view A description of the relationship between two sets of files.
-See client workspace view, label view, branch view. wildcard A special character used to match other characters in strings.
-Perforce wildcards are: matches anything except a slash • matches anything including slashes • %d used for parameter substitution in views workspace See client workspace. write access A protection level that enables you to run commands that alter the contents of files in the depot.
-Write access includes read and list accesses. yours The edited version of a file in the client workspace when you resolve a file.
+Definition The process of combining three file revisions.
+During a three- way merge, you can identify where conflicting changes have occurred and specify how you want to resolve the conflicts.
+In Perforce, the head revision .
+Tip revision is a term used by some other SCM systems.
+A script automatically invoked by the Perforce server when changelists are submitted.
+The process of combining two file revisions.
+In a two-way merge, you can see differences between the files but cannot see conflicts.
+A Perforce table in which you assign Perforce file types to files.
+The identifier that Perforce uses to determine who is performing an operation.
+A description of the relationship between two sets of files.
+See client workspace view, label view, branch view .
+A special character used to match other characters in strings.
+Perforce wildcards are: matches anything except a slash matches anything including slashes %0 through %%9 used for parameter substitution in views See client workspace.
+A protection level that enables you to run commands that alter the contents of files in the depot.
+Write access includes read and list accesses.
+The edited version of a file in the client workspace when you resolve a file.
 Also, the target file when you integrate a branched file.